How Does a Traffic Clump Occur?

 But new drivers still lack experience behind the wheel.

 One common traffic scenario that may be challenging for new drivers to navigate is traffic clumping.
+For more information, contact a Cincinnati car accident lawyer today.

 Driving in the middle of a group of vehicles can be problematic in many ways, especially for inexperienced drivers: